replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 ColorTvSdk.registerContentRecommendationListener(listener);
 ```

-!!! note "WARNING" if you set up videoUrl as a deep link, then onContentChosen callback is invoked pararell to opening new activity with this deep link.
+!!! note "WARNING" if you set up videoUrl as a deep link, then onContentChosen callback is invoked simultaneously to opening new activity with the deep link.

 To load a Content Recommendation for a certain placement, you need to call the following method: